hatfieldlibrary/oai-provider-service/README.md

 You are on your own from this point, but these are a few things you should know.

-*  You will need to define the OAI services you can provide from your data source and make necessary adjustments to the repository classes and `Configuration`.
+*  You will need to define the OAI services you can provide from your data source and make necessary adjustments to your repository classes and `Configuration`.
 * You will need to connect to your data source.
 Create a dao module for this.
 * Your dao will likely need it's own configuration information (e.g.: for a database connection).